jlprince21/card_catalog/README.md

 [![Build Status](https://travis-ci.org/jlprince21/card_catalog.svg?branch=master)](https://travis-ci.org/jlprince21/card_catalog)

-Written in Rust, this program collects file metadata and stores it in a PostgreSQL database.
+Written in Rust, this program collects file metadata and stores it in a SQLite database.
 Some things it gathers include:

 1. File name